 11. They get angry if you do not do what they want

-Compromise makes no sense to a narcissist because they want everything their way.
+Compromise makes no sense to a narcissist because they are self-absorbed and want everything their way.
 So, when you have differences, they want you to either do what they suggest or face their fury.
 They believe they are always right and hence insist on doing what they suggest and reject your opinion right away.

 How To Deal With A Narcissistic Friend?